France forces labels on restaurants to save homemade cuisine

 Products that are chilled, frozen, deep-frozen, vacuum packed, peeled, sliced, cut, minced, chopped, boned, smoked and salted can still be purchased from outside and used in a dish without disqualifying it from being "homemade".

-However French fries cannot be labeled "homemade" if they are delivered frozen.
+However French fries cannot be labelled "homemade" if they are delivered frozen.

 Ham, cheese, pasta, bread, puff pastry and stock for sauces can still be purchased in bulk and earn a dish the label.